 Note: Indexation is a method of reducing the capital gains by factoring the rise in inflation between the years the fund was bought and the year when they are sold.
 The longer the holding period, the higher are the benefits of indexation.
 Overall, indexation helps you to save tax on gains from debt mutual funds and enhance your earnings.
 Read more about indexation here.

 For the short term capital gains (STCG) on debt funds (where the holding period is less than 36 months), the profit will be added to your income and is subject to taxation as per your income slab.
 Therefore, if you’re in the highest income-tax slab, you have to pay a tax up to 30%.

 3. Tax Saving Equity Funds

-After 3 years, LTCG tax will be applicable similar to equity funds.
+After 3 years, the LTCG tax will be applied similar to equity funds.
 Therefore, the capital gain up to Rs 1 lakh is tax-free.
 But, profits above Rs 1 lakh is taxable at a rate of 10%.

 4. Balanced (Hybrid) Funds

 Balanced funds are treated similarly to the equity-based mutual funds and hence they have the same mutual fund taxation structure.
 This is because the balance funds are equity-based hybrid funds that invest at least 65% of its assets in equities.
 This allocation percentage can differ depending on the goal of the fund.

 The long-term capital gain tax on the balanced mutual fund is tax-free up to a gain of Rs 1 lakh.
 The profits above Rs 1 lakh is taxed at a rate of 10%.
 The short-term capital gain tax on the balanced funds is equal to 15% of the profits.

 5. Systematic Investment Plans (SIPs)